mpmoran01/Hello-World/README.md

 # Hello-World

 ## *About Me*
-1. I'm a junior at the Univeristy of Iowa majoring in Business Analytics & Information Systems.
+1. I'm a junior at the Univeristy of Iowa majoring in Business Analytics & Information Systems as well as Sports and Recreation Management.
 2. I hope to one day work with sports data.
 3. **I'm looking to broaden my knowledge and improve my coding abilities all the time.**